ahthang2103/qa-test/README.md

-# Ha Vy 2026 New Challenge
+# Thang Do 2026 New Challenge

 A personal portfolio documenting my journey of transitioning from an economics background to becoming a software tester in 2026 — including learning notes, practice exercises, and testing projects.